 These first four photos are the ones that appear in the slide show on our home page.
 Here you can look at them at your leisure!

-This photo above was taken at a concert the BMO gave in the Listening and Viewing Room in the Student Union at Johns Hopkins University on 15 May 1977.
+This photo above was taken at a concert the BMO gave in the Listening and Viewing Room in the Student Union at Johns Hopkins University on May 15, 1977.
 BMO director Conrad Gebelein, who was also the long-time Music Director at Hopkins, is standing in the center in his trademark white suit.
-Joyce Adams (second from left) and Howard Bronstein (third from left) are still playing with the orchestra today.

-* * * * * *
+* * * * * * * * * *